webpack/webpack.js.org/src/content/api/compilation-hooks.md

 W> This hook will be removed in v5.0.0

-Sort the modules in from most to least important.
+Sort the modules from most to least important.

 - Callback Parameters: `modules`